 Hidden links are links that are coded so that they do not appear as links.

 This is an attribute of the anchor tag for links.
-It contains the URL and the anchor text.
+It contains the URL.

 This is an image that links to another page, either internally or externally.
 Not all images contain a link.